Investing term

 The world's mature, high-income economies outside the US — Western Europe, Japan, Canada, Australia, the UK.

-Developed markets (DM) are the world's mature, high-income economies with deep, well-regulated stock markets — Western Europe, Japan, Canada, Australia, the UK.
-They tend to be steadier and more liquid than emerging markets, and a globally diversified portfolio usually holds a large developed-markets slice alongside the US.
+Developed markets (DM) are the world's mature, high-income economies with deep, well-regulated stock markets — Western Europe, Japan, Canada, Australia, the UK, and (often listed separately) the US.
+They tend to have stable institutions, strong legal protections for investors, and established, transparent companies.

 For example